Your AI work will be priced as activity or as asset.

 89%

-The CTO bottleneck is real.
+The Delivery Squeeze is real.

 The problem isn't knowledge.
 It's translating what you know into a plan you feel good about, leadership can fund, and the team can execute without blowing up the roadmap.